 Once Bill Lee identified LeBron James as the best investment opportunity, his decision to pursue the 2003-04 Exquisite Collection rookie card was an easy one, saying, "I believe that Exquisite kicked off the modern card collecting era with the 2003-04 LeBron James rookie card and it will become a generational investment."

-Lee also is not worried about the future of the industry having any effect on the market for card because "You can never re-create the LeBron James Exquisite Collection rookie.
+Lee also is not worried about the future of the industry having any effect on the market for the card because "You can never re-create the LeBron James Exquisite Collection rookie.
 That card and its vintage is already identified with collectors as the prime real estate for its generation.
 In 100 years, Panini, Topps, etc..., can all be forgotten.
 However, LeBron James will still be a basketball legend and owning a piece of his legacy will be a significant investment."

 The main problem for the majority of premium cards, including the 2003-04 Upper Deck Exquisite Collection LeBron James rookie card, is a limited supply.
 Numbered to 99, it is the LeBron James rookie card and has been since the product was released over a decade ago.
 As of the most recent population reports from BGS and PSA, approximately 80% of the 99-card print run has already been graded, and most are likely tucked away in private collections.

 While current prices are firmly in the five-figure range, there is still plenty of room for growth as LeBron James enters his prime years.
-Because of this, most that own the rare card are not actively trying to sell as conventional wisdom says the value will continue to increase.
+Because of this, most collectors that own the rare card are not actively trying to sell as conventional wisdom says the value will continue to increase.

 Searching for the King

 In today's collecting world, most of us start our card searches online.
 Bill Lee did the same in the summer of 2014, beginning with the online forums dedicated to card collecting.
-Next he moved to the option most frequented by card collectors looking for singles, but eBay offered little for Lee given the overall rarity of the card and high value.
+Next, he moved to the option most frequented by card collectors looking for singles, but even eBay offered little for Lee given the overall rarity of the card and high value.
 While both yielded some possible leads, it became clear that even when cards were "available" for purchase, it was never that simple.

 Lee ran into a curious problem while trying to track down a 2003-04 Upper Deck Exquisite LeBron James rookie card.
 He'd be working out a deal with a seller only to find out they didn't actually possess the card.
 They'd say they had one and then attempt to buy one and flip it for a higher amount, more or less like a middleman or broker.
 This is a common theme in the high-end collecting world and killed many deals because the "seller" would delay things as he attempted to actually acquire the card.

 To combat this, Bill Lee employed a helpful tactic that he dubbed "proof of life."
 Once he identified an available card and the price negotiations had progressed, Lee would request a photo of the card that included his name and the current date on a sheet of paper.
 It's not foolproof, but this helped him weed out many of the imposters.
-It also gave him more piece of mind about such a large purchase.
+It also gave him more peace of mind about such a large purchase.

 The next problem that surfaced was the actual payment.
 When dealing with so much money and sellers that span the globe, there is no specific system in place to facilitate the process with guarantees for both parties.